playbenny/benny_manual/docs/blockipedia.md

 ### jh.pepper.looper
 - integration with my emergency looper / output section fx patch that runs on bela pepper. no ins or outs, just sends global clock and selected loop size info to the hardware.

 ##  utility

+ patch that runs on bela pepper. no ins or outs, just sends global clock and selected loop size info to the hardware.

+##  utility